Srindot/Waypoint_Tracking_in_ROS-PX4/README.md

 ### To set Quadcopter Waypoints

-To set the waypoint for the quadcopter to track, navigate to [here](offboard_control.py) and set the waypoints in the list.
+To set the waypoint for the quadcopter to navigate, go to [here](offboard_control.py) and set the waypoints in the list.

 ## **Need Help?
 Raise an Issue!**